-Unlike Algorithm~\ref{algo_robust_dsgd}, the server does not update the model.
-Indeed, every honest node $i$ locally updates its current estimate of the model parameters $\theta_{t}^{(i)} = \theta_{t-1}^{(i)} - \gamma TM_{t}^{(i)},$ where $\gamma$ is the learning rate.
-Finally, since the initial model parameters $\theta_0^{(i)}$ and the plaintexts $P_{t}^{(i)}$ are equal $\forall i$ at every step $t$, Algorithm~\ref{algo} outputs the same final model $\theta_T^{(i)}$ for every honest node $i$.

-\textbf{The case of \aggregatortwo{}.} Note that in the case of using \aggregatortwo{} instead of \aggregator{} as aggregation method, the algorithm remains the same for the most part with one exception.
-The plaintext $P_t^{(i)}$ at every honest node $i$ must not be divided by $n - 2f$ since \aggregatortwo{} directly computes the coordinate-wise median.
-The update rule of the model thus becomes: $\theta_{t}^{(i)} = \theta_{t-1}^{(i)} - \gamma P_{t}^{(i)}.$
+Every node then locally updates its current estimate of the model parameters $\theta_{t} = \theta_{t-1} - \gamma TM_{t},$ where $\gamma$ is the learning rate.
+Note that when using \aggregatortwo{} instead of \aggregator{}, the plaintext $P_t$ at every node must not be divided by $n - 2f$ since \aggregatortwo{} directly computes the coordinate-wise median.
+The update rule of the model thus becomes: $\theta_{t} = \theta_{t-1} - \gamma P_t$.